 If the advertising set identified by the Advertising_Handle did not set the Advertising_SID, the Controller shall return the Invalid HCI Parameters (0x12) error code.

-The Host shall not issue this command when advertising is enabled for the specified advertising set; if it does, the Controller shall return the Command Disallowed (0x0C) error code.
+If the Host issues this command when advertising is enabled for the specified advertising set, the Controller shall return the Command Disallowed (0x0C) error code.

 Command Parameters: